Aishwarya Rai Bachchan filmography

 Rai had six film releases in 2000, including Kandukondain Kandukondain, a Tamil adaptation of Jane Austen's novel Sense and Sensibility, and Aditya Chopra's romantic drama Mohabbatein.
 In 2002, Rai starred opposite Shah Rukh Khan in Bhansali's period romance Devdas, an adaptation of the novel of the same name.
 Her performance in the top-grossing production earned her a second Best Actress award at Filmfare.
 In 2003, Rai played a sexually repressed widow in Rituparno Ghosh's Bengali film Chokher Bali, a sleeper hit.
 However, the failure of her two Hindi film releases of the year—Dil Ka Rishta and Kuch Naa Kaho—led to a setback in her Bollywood career.
 The following year, Rai played a character based on Elizabeth Bennet in a Bollywood-style adaptation of Austen's novel Pride and Prejudice, entitled Bride and Prejudice, a British production directed by Gurinder Chadha.
 Also in 2004, she reunited with Ghosh to play an unhappily married woman in the drama Raincoat.

 In 2006, Rai featured as a thief in the action film Dhoom 2, her biggest commercial success since Devdas.
 She followed it by playing the leading lady opposite Abhishek Bachchan in Ratnam's drama Guru (2007), a box office hit.
 Also in 2007, Rai appeared in her first Hollywood production—the unremarkable The Last Legion.
-Greater success came to her (now Rai Bachchan) with the role of Jodhaa Bai opposite Hrithik Roshan's Akbar in the historical drama Jodhaa Akbar (2008).
+Greater success came to her (as Rai Bachchan) with the role of Jodhaa Bai opposite Hrithik Roshan's Akbar in the historical drama Jodhaa Akbar (2008).
 Rai Bachchan had five film releases in 2010, including the ₹250 crore-grossing Tamil science fiction film Enthiran co-starring Rajinikanth.
 She also played a quadriplegic's nurse in Bhansali's acclaimed drama Guzaarish.
 After a sabbatical, Rai Bachchan made her comeback with Jazbaa (2015), a remake of the South Korean film Seven Days, and took on the supporting part of a poetess in Karan Johar's commercially successful romance Ae Dil Hai Mushkil.
-In 2022, she reunited with Ratnam for the period film Ponniyin Selvan: I, which earned ₹500 crore to rank as her highest-grossing release and one of the highest-grossing Tamil films.
+She reunited with Ratnam for the two-part period films Ponniyin Selvan: I (2022) and Ponniyin Selvan: II (2023); the former earned ₹500 crore to rank as her highest-grossing release and one of the highest-grossing Tamil films.